tunguyen87/seds-computervision/_pages/Assignments.md

 Instructions for the submission of assignments
 ======
 There will be several assignments during this semester.
 These assignments will mainly involve building out prototypes for applications that we will discuss in class.
-Each assignment will contain a assignment*.ipynb ipython notebook file that will guide you through the assignment.
-This file will ask you to code up functions in other *.py files.
-All the instructions necessary for the assignment are contained in these assignment*.ipynb files.
+Each assignment will contain a assignment.ipynb ipython notebook file that will guide you through the assignment.
+This file will ask you to code up functions in other \*.py files.
+All the instructions necessary for the assignment are contained in these assignment\*.ipynb files.

-All the python files (i.e., assignment*.ipynb, *.py) we ask you to code up must be submitted to Moodle as well under the assignment called ASSIGNMENT*_CODE.
+All the python files (i.e., assignment\*.ipynb, \*.py) we ask you to code up must be submitted to Moodle as well under the assignment called ASSIGNMENT\*_CODE.

 **Late policy for assignment submission**